maximba/slides/slides.md

 Transformation encompasses the adaptation of an organisation’s value proposition and business & operational model to the fundamental changes brought by global trends both economical and societal, digital technologies and increasingly demanding stakeholders needs and expectations.

+Innovations: a new idea or method, or the use of new ideas and methods.

 ---